JeschkeLab/DeerLab/docsrc/source/beginners_guide.rst

 Picking the right model
 ***********************

 DeerLab provides a very flexible framework to model dipolar signals originating from many different dipolar EPR spectroscopy experiments.
 Choosing a model that properly describes your sample and experiment is of paramount importance.
 In ``fitmodel`` the main structure of the model is already defined, with the following components:

 * **Distance range**: Also called the distance-axis, is the range of distances where the distribution is defined.
 * **Distribution model**: Describes the intra-molecular distance distribution in either a parametric (e.g. a Gaussian distribution) or a non-parametric way.
 * **Background model**: Describes the dipolar background signal arising from the inter-molecular contributions.
 * **Experiment model**: Describes the experiment-specific shape of the dipolar signal.

 For each of these four components, a choice needs to be made:

-(1) **Choosa a distance range**
+(1) **Choose a distance range**

     The distance range :math:`[r_\mathrm{min},r_\mathrm{max}]` is an important choice, as any distance distribution is truncated to this range, i.e. :math:`P(r)=0` for:math:`r<r_\mathrm{min}` and :math:`r>r_\mathrm{max}`.
 The lower limit of the distance range is determined by the bandwidth of the pulses, and also by the time increment.
 Typically, 1.5 nm is a reasonable choice.
 The upper limit depends on the length of the experimental time trace and on the distances in your sample.
 The number of points in ``r`` is usually set equal to the number of time points.
 Such a distance-axis is usually defined as ``r`` is most easily defined using the ``linspace`` function from NumPy: ::

         r = np.linspace(1.5,6,len(t))  # define distance range form 1.5nm to 6nm with the same amount of points as t

-(2) **Choosa a distribution model**
+(2) **Choose a distribution model**

     A non-parametric distribution is specified using the string ``'P'`` in ``fitmodel``.
 In a non-parametric distribution, each element :math:`P_i` of the distribution is a parameter.
 Non-parametric distributions are obtained via methods such as Tikhonov regularization.
 If there are reasons to believe that the distance distribution has a specific shape (e.g. Gaussian, Rice, random-coil, etc.), or if there is very little information in the data, use a parametric distance distribution model from the :ref:`list of available models<modelsref_dd>`.
 If a sample does not have a intra-molecular distance distribution (if there are no doubly labelled molecules), set the distribution model to ``None``.